'The Unknown Known' looks for meaning in Rumsfeld's 'sea of words'

 In the end, he cautioned: "I would encourage people to see this movie as a mystery."

-(This story has been refiled to correct paragraph five to say ... is not an evidence ... instead of ... is an evidence ...)
+(The story corrects paragraph 5 to say ... is not an evidence ... instead of ... is an evidence ...)

 (Editing by Mary Milliken and Mohammad Zargham)